 Voters rue lack of development but AAP's Raghav Chadha says he is 'Rajinder Nagar Ka Beta'

-Balancing herself carefully on a chair outside her two-room home in Pandav Nagar, close to the Yamuna river in East Delhi, the 70-year-old Mitra Devi combed her hair and soaked up the winter sun as election campaign vehicles passed by.
-Having spent her life in the neighborhood, Devi said she never thought of traveling far outside Delhi "until my son" and Delhi Chief Minister Arvind Kejriwal took her on a pilgrimage to Shirdi in Maharashtra.
+Balancing herself carefully on a chair outside her two-room home in Pandav Nagar, the 70-year-old Mitra Devi combed her hair and soaked up the winter sun as election campaign vehicles passed by.
+Having spent her life in the neighbourhood, Devi said she never thought of travelling far outside Delhi "until my son" and Delhi Chief Minister Arvind Kejriwal took her on a pilgrimage to Shirdi in Maharashtra.

 As much as the elderly in Pandav Nagar praise the Kejriwal government for its pilgrimage scheme, they rue the lack of development under party MLA Vijender Garg Vijay.
 Pandav Nagar comes under the Rajinder Nagar Assembly constituency.

 Residents complained of dirty water supply, overflowing sewers and potholed roads.
-The lanes of Budh Nagar, another neighborhood under the constituency, have wires creeping dangerously overhead and people live in constant fear of a potential fire tragedy.
-Provided with the negative feedback, the ruling AAP has replaced Garg with Raghav Chadha, a chartered accountant who lives in the upper-middle-class New Rajinder Nagar, in this election.
+The lanes of Budh Nagar, another neighbourhood under the constituency, have wires creeping dangerously overhead and people live in constant fear of a potential fire tragedy.
+Provided with the negative feedback, the ruling AAP has replaced Garg with Raghav Chadha, a chartered accountant who lives in the upper-middle class New Rajinder Nagar, in this election.

 Chadha last year unsuccessfully contested the Lok Sabha election from South Delhi.
 Tuseed, a former president of the Delhi University Students' Union, comes from the Jat-dominated pocket of Dasghara, around three kilometers from New Rajinder Nagar.